ChristianThomas/TicketBooth/README.md

 	- Name each test descriptively
 	- For the sake of simplicity of our testing suite, we will follow this naming convention:
 		- Input Stream: .stdin
-		- Expected Output Stream: .stdout
+		- Expected Output Stream: .egstdout
+		- Output Stream from Test: .stdout
-		- Input files: .inf
+		- Input files: .in
 		- Expected files: .eg
+	- Output files from the test run are stored in the same directory, without any special extensions.
+	- Test report will be named: TESTREPORT.txt